KAKUNIN

 X.509 certificates issued by Kakunin solve all of these:

-// Register agent — one certificate per agent instance
+// Register agent — one certificate per agent instance.
+Scope limits are encoded

 const agent = await kakunin.agents.create({